mozuma/mozuma/docs/3-mlmodulekit.md

 This example will go through the process to run a python script called `main.py` in the MLModuleKit docker image.

-As a first step, we need to create a `Dockerfile` that uses mlmodulekit, installs the latest version of MLModule and copies the script we want to run.
+As a first step, we need to create a `Dockerfile` that:

+1. Imports `mlmodulekit` image
+1. Installs the latest version of MLModule
+1. Copies the script we want to run.

 ```Dockerfile
 FROM lsirepfl/mlmodulekit:3